cmerlet/residence-time-acf/README.md

 3. Time between two configurations

-   Note that no conversion is done so the time unit in the output is the same as the unit of this time.
+   Note that no conversion is done so the time unit in the output is the same as the input.

 4. Number of species for which the calculation will be done